 When an employee's assigned work shift is split with a minimum of four (4) intervening hours not worked, the employee, except for registered nurses and related classes, will receive the shift premium rate designated in Subsection 42.19 B for all hours worked.
+Registered nurses and related classes will receive the premium rate set forth in Section 42.20 for all hours worked.
 The provisions of Subsections 42.19 D, E and F will apply to employees working split shifts.